bmw-dev0p/README-Gen-Challenge7.2/README.md

 # "README Generator"
-  Created By: "Brad Webster" <br/>Student Software Developer - University of Richmond
+  Created By: "Brad Webster" - in collaboration with edX coding bootcamp
+  <br/>Student Software Developer - University of Richmond
   ## Description:
   After becoming frustrated by creating the same README files over and over for different projects, I became motivated to try and find another way.
 I built this generator to save time and headaches.
 Since README files generally have the same structure and questions answered, I figured it would be helpful to create a generator that saves time and energy for anyone with coding projects.
 I learned mostly about node.js and packages, specifically npm and inquirer.
 I found it to be a very helpful tool.
   ## Table of Contents: